 The App Store (iOS) is Apple’s online application marketplace for the iPhone, iPad, and iPod Touch. iOS app developers are subject to several privacy requirements in the iOS Developer Program License Agreement.
-The Agreement is not a public document; however, this page lists key privacy requirements for developers who wish to distribute their applications and services through the App Store.
 Apple also provides App Store Review Guidelines to aid registered developers in understanding the App Store’s privacy requirements.

 - Consent and Use of Data: Developers and applications cannot collect user or device data without prior consent from the user, and then only to provide a service or function that is directly relevant to the use of the Application, or to serve advertising in accordance with Sections 3.3.12 and 3.3.13. .
 This data can only be used to provide a service or function that is directly relevant to the use of the application, or to serve advertising.
 You may not use analytics software in Your Application to collect and send device data to a third party.
 Further, neither You nor Your Application will use any permanent, device-based identifier, or any data derived therefrom, for purposes of uniquely identifying a device.
 Section 3.3.9